Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **License.** By using Jetpack, you grant us access to your website’s servers for the purpose of backing up, taking measures to protect and scanning your Jetpack Content, and restoring files and database information (which may include access details for multiple servers or accounts for each website that we backup).
 Jetpack may temporarily install extra software on your website to back up your website and scan it for security vulnerabilities.
 In order to address security vulnerabilities, we may automatically update your version of Jetpack or access your website to remove malicious code.
 We may also manually access your site to troubleshoot your support requests, or if there’s an emergency.
 You agree that we may scan your website and compile aggregated/anonymized statistics for our internal use (such as to optimize Jetpack’s performance).

-You grant us a worldwide, royalty-free, transferable, sub-licensable, non-exclusive license to use, reproduce, modify, distribute, adapt, publicly display, publish, copy, and store Jetpack Content for the purpose of providing and improving our products and Services and promoting your websites.
+You grant us a worldwide, royalty-free, transferable, sub-licensable, non-exclusive license to use, reproduce, modify, distribute, adapt, publicly display, publish, copy, and store Jetpack Content for the purpose of providing and improving our products and Services and promoting your website Content.
 This license also allows us to make any publicly-posted Content available to select third parties (through [Firehose](https://developer.wordpress.com/docs/firehose/), for example) so that these third parties can analyze and distribute (but not publicly display) the Content through their services.

 **Prohibited Uses.** Your website and Jetpack Content must comply with [Jetpack’s Service Guidelines](https://jetpack.com/service-guidelines/).

-### e.
+### f.
 Jetpack CRM

 Jetpack CRM is an open source, customizable customer relationship management tool built specifically for WordPress sites.
 Jetpack CRM core is free to install and you can extend the functionality by purchasing premium extensions.